alexanderguyer/NNLite/README.md

 # NNLite
-An implementation of neural networks in C++
+A rudimentary implementation of neural networks in C++